What to Do If Someone is Blackmailing You from Another Country

 The most common form of international blackmail is sextortion, where someone threatens to share intimate images or videos unless you pay.
 These criminals often operate from countries where prosecution is unlikely, using this distance as protection from consequences.

 Most international blackmail threats are never carried out.
-The criminals are running volume operations, sending threats to dozens or hundreds of victims simultaneously.
-Actually following through on threats takes time and effort with no financial benefit.
-Their business model depends on creating panic that overrides rational thinking, not on executing threats.
+Criminals run volume operations targeting dozens of victims simultaneously, and actually following through takes time with no financial benefit.

 Immediate Steps When Blackmailed from Another Country